-Coordinators: J. Zöllner, R. Dillmann, M. Lösch, T. Bär Part of the modules: Image-based detection and classification (p.
-108)[IN3INBDK] ECTS Credits Hours per week Term Instruction language
+Coordinators: Part of the modules: J. Zöllner, R. Dillmann, M. Lösch, T. Bär Image-based detection and classification (p.
+106)[IN3INBDK] BINBDK] ECTS Credits Hours per week Term Instruction language

 Prior attendance of the lecture Machine Learning or a comparable lecture will be helpful in comprehending the lecture, but it is not mandatory.